 Since its 2001 launch, this razor has been a go-to not just in the drugstore category but in the personal grooming industry as a whole.
 Each of the five blades has a diamond-like coating to provide an ultra-close shave for sumptuously smooth skin.
 This iconic shaver flaunts an ergonomic handle, plus a pivoting head, helping you access hard-to-reach areas at a comfortable angle.
 We also like that the heads have moisturizing ribbons around the edges to prevent cuts and razor bumps.

 Handle Material: Metal | Number of Blades: 5 | Color Options: Platinum

 Blades dull somewhat quickly

-Looking for a wallet-friendly razor?
-The Nylea FlexShave will only run you a few bucks, and you can count on the six-bladed head to deliver a close shave without bumps or nicks.
+The Nylea FlexShave will only run you a few bucks, and you can count on the six-bladed head to deliver a close shave, minimizing bumps or nicks.

 Handle Material: Plastic, rubber | Number of Blades: 6 | Color Options: Teal

 Best Drugstore: Schick Hydro Silk Sensitive Care Razor